Regent Park Scholarship

 Key information

-• A cumulative maximum of $10,000 (tuition plus bursaries) per recipient from the scholarship program throughout the revitalization period, or until funds have been exhausted.
+- Recipients may receive a cumulative maximum of $10,000 (tuition plus bursaries) from the scholarship program throughout the revitalization period, or until funds have been exhausted.

-The application for the 2024-25 academic year is now open.
+Applications for the 2025-26 academic year are now open.
 There are two ways to apply:

-1. Print copy: Pick up applications from 530 Dundas St. E. on Mondays and Thursday from 10 a.m. to 4 p.m. beginning Monday, May 27.
+- Print copy: Pick up applications from 530 Dundas St. E. on Mondays and Thursday from 10 a.m. to 4 p.m. beginning on Monday, March 17.

 Please follow the instructions provided in the application form on how to prepare and submit your application package.